mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 });
 ```

-**Example 2**: Overriding styles based on new values.
+**Example 2**: Adding styles based on new values.
 If your project needs a new Button's variant, use the following snippet:

 ```js
 const theme = createTheme({